legacy83/mazoo/README.md

-# pikarla
+# mazoo
-Just one more custom Angular/Yii2 starter application
+Just one more custom DurandalJS/Yii2 starter application